misterflud/aoleynikov/chapter_009/crud2/readme.md

 - [x] Copies all files from crud to here.
 - [x] Creates HTML pages for each JSP.
 - [x] Does successful connection between html, filter, servlet, server.
-- [ ] Understands why html forms creates url without /crud2/ (root).
+- [x] Understands why html forms creates url without /crud2/ (root).
+Should adds "." before crud2.
-- [ ] Creates connection between server and JavaScript (AJAX, JSON).
+- [x] Creates connection between server and JavaScript (AJAX, JSON).
 - [ ] Creates all logic on user page like in JSP.
 - [ ] Logic in DAO is the same like in crud, but service should be different.
 - [ ] Adds comments.